📊

 UK Income Tax Calculator

-UK income tax uses a progressive system with bands: Personal Allowance (0%), Basic Rate (20%), Higher Rate (40%), and Additional Rate (45%).
+UK income tax for the 2026/27 tax year (6 April 2026 – 5 April 2027) uses a progressive system with bands: Personal Allowance (0%), Basic Rate (20%), Higher Rate (40%), and Additional Rate (45%).
 National Insurance is charged on top.
-This calculator shows your combined tax and NI deductions.
+Tax bands remain frozen at 2025/26 levels — meaning more earners are pulled into the 40% band each year through fiscal drag.
+This calculator shows your combined Income Tax and NI deductions and your final take-home pay.

 Tips for UK Income Tax